I've been injured at work. How do I begin the workers' compensation claim process?

 How long after my injury do I have to report it?

-Report your injury to your employer as soon as possible.
 You have up to 30 days from the injury or 30 days from when your doctor says your injury is work-related to report it.
+Generally, you should always report an on-the-job injury to your employer as soon as possible.
 Your claim may be denied if you don't report in time.

 Will I lose my job if I file a workers' compensation claim?